 If your master plan involves climbing the corporate ladder you may be considering heading to grad school to get your MBA.
 It’s a serious investment—business school doesn’t come cheap.

-But with an MBA, you could advance your career and increase your income potential by a fairly substantial amount.
+But an MBA could help you advance your career and increase your income potential by a fairly substantial amount.
 If you decide to go to business school, part of your search will likely involve finding the most affordable MBA program for you.

 Tuition costs for MBA programs can vary dramatically.
-At the lower end, tuition starts at around $40,000 per year, and at the higher end, it’s closer to $80,000 per year.
-Elite schools like Harvard, Stanford, and the University of Chicago can leave students with around $140,000 of debt in total.
+At the lower end, tuition starts around $27,864 per year, and at the higher end, it’s closer to $80,000 per year.
+At Elite schools students can expect tuition costs over $100,000.

 On top of tuition costs, there are other fees and expenses associated with attending school: You’ll have to account for housing, or room and board, plus books and other supplies; some clubs, which are important for networking, have fees that you may want to cover; and certain MBA programs offer study-abroad opportunities, also at an additional cost.

 For example, at MIT, the estimated cost of tuition, housing, books, and other fees for the 2020-2021 school year was $120,846 .

 Finding an affordable MBA program may require some research, but there are options out there.
 Here are a few avenues to consider when looking for one of the most affordable business schools.

 Take the time to do a quick search and compare the going rates of MBA programs.
 Attending a state school where you qualify for in-state tuition could ultimately lower the cost of earning your MBA.